invisispider/unthinkme-planning/README.md

 ### PLANNING & TOPIC

 Another science guy show, demonstrating how bad-4ss the remarkably handsome Matt O'Dowd is.
-This is how you talk about Simultation Hypothesis, science guys!
+This is how you talk about Simulation Hypothesis, science guys!

 ### PRODUCTION

-- ✅ Develop an outline like this before the show starts, and start with cues and notes.
+- ✅ Develop an outline like this before the show starts, and start with cues and notes
-- 🚫 Make a login for James, and create "unlinked" url `/unthinkme_planning``,
+- 🚫 Make a login for James, and create "unlinked" url `/unthinkme_planning``
 - 🚫 add md to database
 - ✅✅ Is it smart to serve markdown from firestore?
-- 🚫 create hosted function `setMdToPlanningDb` (replace data), collection `planning`.
+- 🚫 create hosted function `setMdToPlanningDb` (replace data), collection `planning`
-- ✅ Add info from "theonesheet" here.
+- ✅ Add info from "theonesheet" here
-- 🚫 Ask GPT if this deployment method is recommended, or something simpler.
+- 🚫 Ask GPT if this deployment method is recommended, or something simpler

 ### SHOW